Jenny Hsieh, Ph.D.

 Hi, my name is Eva.
 I have a PhD in the Stem Cell field.
 I was investigating the role of hormones in the mouse mammary gland stem cells.
 After that, I did my first postdoctoral research at the Cajal Institute (Spain).
 I was studying the role of transcription factors (Tbr1 and Nurr1) in olfactory bulb development.
 In addition, I was investigating the effects of APOE polymorphism in Alzheimer’s disease using iPSC technology.
 Recently, I joined the Hsieh’s Lab and I am interested in studying sporadic Alzheimer’s disease and genetic epilepsy using 3D brain organoids.
 Outside of work, I enjoy traveling with my family and friends.

-Hi, I'm Erin, a PhD student in the Neuroscience program.
+Hi, I'm Erin, a recent graduate from the Neuroscience PhD program.
+Currently, I'm working as a postdoc in the Hsieh lab.
 I grew up in the Boston area and got my undergraduate degree from the University of Connecticut, but I got sick of the winter so now I'm here in Texas where there's no such thing as winter.
 I am interested in studying the molecular mechanisms underlying familial Alzheimer's disease and my favorite brain cell type is microglia.
 I also love NASA and my long-term goal in life is to go to the moon.
 In my little free time, I enjoy running away to different cities and exploring new places.

 The Army Reserve is what first brought me to San Antonio, and I fell in love with the city, chips and queso, and UTSA.
 I began my graduate studies as a masters student in a microbiology and immunology lab, which inspired me to pursue my PhD, albeit in a neural stem cell lab.
+Recently I graduated from the CMB PhD program and I'm a postdoc in the Hsieh lab.
 Currently, my research involves using hESC-derived cerebral spheroids to study the effects of maternal exposures during pregnancy on the development of the fetal brain.
 If I’m not in the lab, I’m outside somewhere with my dog or socializing with the other Hsieh lab students over wine.

 My name is Karina (I go by my middle name, Kaisha) and I'm a PhD student in the Neuroscience program at UTSA.
 My fascination in brain metabolism and its dysfunction in neurodegenerative diseases lead me to pursue a PhD, so here I am.
 Currently, I am using patient derived induced pluripotent stem cells to model Alzheimer's disease with the end goal of uncovering convergent mechanisms between epilepsy and Alzheimer's disease.
 I love to sleep, hike, run, and runaway to the mountains.